 4. Listen to the Doctor’s Recommendations

 While you have to listen to your body during recovery, it’s also necessary to heed your doctor’s advice and recommendations.
+They may recommend some training to maintain the ability of the body to build muscle-response time.
 They know what’s best and will help you maintain a sustainable pace of recovery.

 5. Ease Back Into Driving